 The Belgian Royal family has traditionally led economic delegations to India.
 Princess Astride led an economic Mission to India comprising of 350 CEOs in November 2013.
 King Philippe (as Crown Prince) led an economic delegation of 350 business leaders to India on 20-27 March 2010.
 King Albert II and Queen Paola of Belgians visited India on 3- 12 November 2008.

 The inaugural Foreign Office Consultations were held on 2 May 2018 in Brussels led by Smt.
 Ruchi Ghanashyam, Secretary (West), MEA on the Indian side and Mr. Dirk Achten, Secretary General, MFA on the Belgian side.
 The two sides reviewed bilateral relations and exchanged views on regional and international affairs.

 ECONOMIC & COMMERCIAL

 India’s Joint Economic Commission Meeting (India-BLEU JCM) with the Belgium-Luxembourg Economic Union, established in 1997, is the main vehicle for discussing the bilateral economic and commercial issues.
-The 16th India-BLEU JCM was held in New Delhi on 17 September 2019.
-The 17th India-BLEU JCM is being planned for later this year in Sep 2021.
+The 17th India-BLEU JCM was held virtually on 16 September 2021.

 The focus of our bilateral relations has traditionally been on trade and investment.
-India is Belgium’s fifth largest export destination outside the EU and eighth largest trade partner outside the EU.
+India is Belgium’s 14thlargest export destination and India is the 15th largest importer to Belgium.